NIS2 vs HITRUST CSF

 - Steps: scope assessment, risk assessments, supply chain security, reporting setup, management training.

-- Varies by member state transposition (by Oct 2024); involves ongoing audits and cross-border cooperation.
+- Varies by member state transposition (effective since Oct 2024); involves ongoing audits and cross-border cooperation.

 HITRUST CSF Details